Make is a build automation tool commonly used in software development to compile source code and

 Phony targets

-A phony target is one that is not the name of a file, it’s just the name of a recipe to be executed when you make an explicit request, the two reasons to use a phony target are
+A phony target is one that is not the name of a file; it’s just the name of a recipe to be executed when you make an explicit request.
+The two reasons to use a phony target are:

-to avoid conflict with a file of the same name
+To avoid conflict with a file of the same name.

-to improve performance by avoiding the implicit rule search on this type of targets
+To improve performance by avoiding the implicit rule search on this type of targets.

-When a rule has a recipe that won’t create the target file it will be executed every time the target comes up for remaking
+When a rule has a recipe that won’t create the target file, it will be executed every time the target comes up for remaking.

 clean: